DataDog/datadog-api-client-python/docs/v1/AWSIntegrationApi.md

 Create an AWS integration

 Create a Datadog-Amazon Web Services integration.
 Using the `POST` method updates your integration configuration by adding your new configuration to the existing one in your Datadog organization.
+A unique AWS Account ID for role based authentication.

 ### Example